mike-cr/ssh-qr-tools/README.md

 Backup an openssh Ed25519 privkey by extracting the 32B scalar & comment and generating a QR code.
 It just stores the 32B scalar (and comment if there is one) to make the QR code smaller.
-This is intended to be used with a receipt printer so targets a 72mm printing with for 80mm receipt paper.
+This is intended to be used with a receipt printer so targets a 72mm printing width for 80mm receipt paper.

 ## Requirements